kyhau/aws-notebook/DesignEdgeSecurity.md

 - Dedicated IP SSL is supported in ALL browsers, but cost extra.
 - SNI has no extra cost, but browsers need to support it.

+### Encryption in transit and at rest
+1. Default Certificate on the S3 bucket
+2. ACM generated certificate on the CloudFront Distribution
+3. Field-level encryption

 ### Field-level encryption
 - Field-level encryption allows you to securely upload user-submitted sensitive information to your web servers.
   The sensitive information provided by your clients is encrypted at **the edge closer to the user and remains encrypted**